frankschmitt/advent_of_code/2017/03-spiral_memory/README.md

 # Synopsis
-Solution for the spiral memory puzzl, using the Go programming language.
+Solution for the spiral memory puzzle, using the Go programming language.

 # Approach
 We build the spiral step-by-step and use a large 2D matrix to compute and